youngbryanyu/Fitnesse/frontend/DEV_SETUP.md

 If this output is incorrect, please update the path to use the commands from `/path-to-flutter-sdk` before commands from `/usr/local/bin` (in this case).

 ### MacOS
+1. Install [homebrew](https://brew.sh/) as your package manager if you haven't yet.
+2. Run `brew install flutter`.
+3. See [this](https://docs.flutter.dev/get-started/install/macos/mobile-ios) link for how to set up and develop with flutter for developing iOS on macOS.

 ## Android Studio Setup
 Android Studio is necessary on Windows and Linux for building and testing Flutter mobile code.